 From red dirt to tropical rainforest.
 Ten places anyone should add to their bucket list.
 Subscribe and receive ten colourful infographics.

 10 Australian National Parks

 Anyone Should Visit

 We made a quick decision and went on an unplanned trip to the coast.
 The road was a challenging, mostly unsealed road with a very uneven surface called – corrugations.
 It’s nothing more than a series of ripples where car wheels are bouncing up and down working intensively and everything inside the car shakes and teeth are rattling.
 We drove through dry riverbeds several times, and a heavy dust cloud was forming behind us.

 At one point a small kangaroo jumped on the road and I was lucky enough to catch it in the photo!

 When we finally got to the Crab Claws Island Resort, we couldn’t believe how beautiful it was there!
 This tropical wildness hides a romantic resort – huts on stilts overlooking the azure waters of the bay, a golden beach, and extensive tropical vegetation.

 We were told he will be back for dinner at 6 pm.
 Unfortunately, we couldn’t wait that long.
-Instead we ate some ice creams.
+Instead, we ate some ice cream.
 That was our late lunch.
-Very delighted with the beach, mangroves and the resort itself, we set off on our way back.
-Marius wanted to go even further, but the sunset was in less than two hours, and I really wanted to go again to my favorite Mindil Market.
+Very delighted with the beach, mangroves, and the resort itself, we set off on our way back.
+Marius wanted to go even further, but the sunset was in less than two hours, and I really wanted to go again to my favourite Mindil Market.